finbourne/lusid-sdk-java/sdk/docs/DataTypesApi.md

     String code = "code_example"; // String | The code of the data type
     List<String> units = Arrays.asList(); // List<String> | One or more unit identifiers for which the definition is being requested
     String filter = "filter_example"; // String | Optional.
 Expression to filter the result set.
 For example, to filter on the Schema, use \"schema eq 'string'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
-    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | Optional.
+    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | Optional.
 The as at of the requested data type try {
       ResourceListOfIUnitDefinitionDto result = apiInstance.getUnitsFromDataType(scope, code, units, filter, asAt);
       System.out.println(result);